 Saddle Bag

 Apidura 7L bag – LEJOG’s drop bag staging required me to carry a change of bib shorts at the first overnight.
-Other items in my bag included tools, 2 spare tubes, my control clothes.
+Other items in my bag included tool kit, 2 spare tubes, my control clothes.
+It was easy to take off and put back on the bike, which was an essential feature as I needed to carry it with me while at overnight controls, especially the 2 where I needed to exchange items with my drop bag.

 Frame Bag

-Outer Shell medium frame bag – I decided to use a frame bag to carry smaller clothing items (light full-finger glovers, gaiter and on-ride food).
+Outer Shell medium frame bag – I decided to use a frame bag to carry smaller clothing items (light full-finger glovers, gaiter), on-ride food and the NiteRider headlight.
 I ran into an issue with getting to my down tube water bottle, so I installed a side access bottle cage.
 My other minor gripe was the material used for the straps.
-It scuffed up my Ibis Hakka gravel frame.
+They scuffed up my other Ibis Hakka gravel carbon frame.

 Handlebar Bag

 Almstre handlebar bag compact 3.5” diameter x 7.5” long.
-I use this bag to carry my 10,000 mAh battery, medical kit and a plastic spoon.
-I needed to route a USB cable to connect the battery to the Garmin/headlight.
+I use this bag to carry my 10,000 mAh battery, care kit and a plastic spoon.
+I needed to route a USB cable to connect the battery to the Garmin/headlight while riding.
 If I ran it through the zipper opening, rain and the resulting leak would ruin its content.
-I punched a hole through the body of the bag facing the stem where water would least likely to get to and pulled the cable through that hole.
-I’ve used this handlebar bag at Garden State brevets last May when it did rain and the inside remained dry.
+I punched a hole through the body of the bag facing the stem where water would least likely get to and pulled the cable through that hole.
+It was all for naught since I never rained during LEJOG.
+It was tested during the Garden State series last May.
+Content remained bone dry.
 My only issue was insufficient space so recently I bought a larger bag from Almstre.

 Repair Kit